-Our History
+Our Story

-Gentry Isaiah George and Tyler Garacci, Co-Founders
+Gentry Isaiah George

 Artist Statement

-“Dance is my vessel for storytelling—a dynamic and powerful language that bridges history, culture, and the human experience.
-Through my work, I aim to celebrate diversity, amplify Black voices, and create spaces where artistic exchange becomes a catalyst for inspiration and empowerment.
-As a choreographer, educator, and artistic director, my journey is deeply rooted in community, mentorship, and adaptability, constantly responding to the evolving landscape of the arts and the world around us.
+“Dance is my vessel for storytelling—a dynamic language that bridges history, culture, and the human experience.
+Through my work, I celebrate diversity, amplify Black voices, and create spaces where artistic exchange becomes a catalyst for empowerment.

 • Gentry Isaiah George